tjmgregory/aws-lambda-go-monorepo/README.md

 This model is appropriate for users happy to trade-off package versioning for the gain of tighter development cycles.
 Other pros/cons of Monorepos can be found [here](https://medium.com/better-programming/the-pros-and-cons-monorepos-explained-f86c998392e1).

+### How to use

+Functions that you would like to be deployed should be written as individual Go packages unders `functions/`.

+Code that you wish to share between functions should be written as Go packages under `packages/`.

 ## Tools involved

 ### [AWS Lambda](http://aws.amazon.com/)